 - 2 cups tortilla chips crushed

-- Simmer the chili for about 15-20 minutes or until it begins to thicken slightly.
-Add the corn, beans, sweet potatoes, salt and pepper to taste.
+- Simmer the chili for about 15-20 minutes or until it thickens slightly.
+Add the corn, beans, sweet potatoes, salt, and pepper to taste.

 - Serve in a bowl topped with crushed tortilla chips, if desired.